jkrafczyk/aoc2020/README.md

-# A few AOC 2020 solutions, in various languages.
+# A few AOC 2020 solutions in SQL